 It’s possible to estimate lower pressure by simply reducing your stove’s heat, but the settings are intended take the guesswork out of it.
 Still, a certain amount of tinkering is inevitable with stovetop cookers.

-3. Best electric pressure cooker: Instant Pot Pro Pressure Cooker, Slow Cooker
+3. Best electric pressure and multi cooker: Instant Pot Pro Pressure Cooker, Slow Cooker

 The best Instant pot and multi cooker